Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 RAIL API: Ethical Auditing Layer

-While traditional ML models like TF-IDF + XGBoost and All-MiniLM + XGBoost offer reasonable performance for detecting bias in textual content, they are not sufficient for real-world deployment.
-Their false positive rates, lack of semantic nuance, and static nature limit reliability and trust.
+While TF-IDF + XGBoost and All-MiniLM + XGBoost offer reasonable bias detection performance, they're insufficient for real-world deployment.
+High false positive rates, semantic nuance limitations, and static nature restrict reliability and trust.

-This is where RAIL API (Responsible AI Layer API) steps in -- offering a final ethical safeguard for content evaluation.
+RAIL API (Responsible AI Layer API) provides a final ethical safeguard for content evaluation.

 What is RAIL API?

-RAIL API is a cloud-based, model-agnostic API designed to evaluate AI-generated content across eight core ethical dimensions:
+RAIL API is a cloud-based, model-agnostic API evaluating AI-generated content across eight core ethical dimensions:

-It provides numeric scores (0-10) per dimension, along with textual justifications, helping developers quantify and explain AI behavior in a structured manner.
+It provides numeric scores (0-10) per dimension with textual justifications, helping developers quantify and explain AI behavior structurally.

 How to Use RAIL API